 Walking tours.
 In addition to selecting a historic site for your convening, you can invite participants to walk or march to additional sites.
 Teachers in Memphis and Seattle organized walking tours, with different people responsible for sharing the history at each location.
 Here is the announcement for Memphis and here are photos of the event.
 In Waterloo, Iowa, speakers addressed the history of various sites that were in close proximity.

 Books to symbolize banned history.
-As you plan your event, it is key to consider visuals that will convey the goals of your gathering to the public and the media.
+As you plan your event, consider visuals to convey the goals of your gathering to the public and the media.
 One suggestion is to have everyone bring a book that symbolizes the history they want to protect the right to teach about.
 For example, in Concord, New Hampshire, there was a book swap on June 12.

 The Concord invitation said: “Participants are encouraged to bring a book that changed their perspective on systemic racism/inequity that might be considered “divisive” under the new law and treat the event as a giant book swap.
 Attendees will be welcomed to place their book on the capitol steps and at the end of the event, anyone who brings a book can pick a new one!”